Fort Lauderdale Sun: 1985: League Cup and league collapse

 The renamed South Florida Sun were joined by only the Dallas Americans, Tulsa Tornado's (who had moved from Oklahoma City and re-branded), and an expansion team in El Paso/Juarez for the USL's 1985 season.
 To buy time to attract a few more members, the USL decided to re-arrange the schedule by splitting the season into two parts.
 In the first part of the season, the four teams would compete for the "USL Cup" in a round-robin style tournament.
 A 12-game regular season was to begin in late June.
 USL Cup play got underway on May 19, but the league's future looked bleak.
-Commissioner William Burfeind resigned just as the games were starting.
+Commissioner Burfeind resigned just as the games were starting.
 The teams in Tulsa and Dallas were both having trouble making payroll, and unpaid players in Tulsa refused to participate in one exhibition and one USL Cup game.
 The Sun was soon facing payroll issues of their own, but the team still managed to finish at the top of USL Cup table with a 4-2 record.
 As was befitting a league that had been on life support since before its first game of the season, the acting commissioner was not present when the Sun clinched the cup nor was an actual USL Cup trophy presented to them, causing Sun player-coach, Keith Weller, to proclaim "There ain't no cup."
 Despite the fact that the team and the league were barely hanging on, the Sun's front office attempted to proceed as though it was business as usual, even managing to sign former New York Cosmos and Dutch national team star Johan Neeskens to a three-year contract in mid-June.
 On June 22, with no new teams having joined the league, the Sun began regular season play at home against Dallas.
 The 3-1 victory would turn out to be the final USL game and the only league game in which Neeskens would suit up for South Florida (despite the "three-year contract," he would never receive an official paycheck).
 Before the Sun's next scheduled match, creditors foreclosed on the league and locked officials out of their offices.
 The USL voted to suspend play on June 25.